shivamsingh-ml/Fine-tuning-and-Optimizing-DistilBERT-for-Sentiment-Classification/README.md

 This project explores the fine-tuning of [DistilBERT](https://huggingface.co/distilbert-base-uncased) on the SST-2 dataset for sentiment classification.
 It evaluates multiple classifier head architectures, fine-tuning techniques, and introduces infrastructure to support future integration of PEFT (e.g., LoRA, adapters).

+**SST-2 (Stanford Sentiment Treebank v2)** is a binary sentiment classification dataset built from movie review phrases.
+It provides high-quality, phrase-level annotations that are ideal for benchmarking sentiment analysis.

+**DistilBERT** is a distilled (compressed) version of BERT that retains 97% of language understanding capabilities while being 40% smaller and 60% faster.
+It is pretrained using knowledge distillation and is well-suited for downstream NLP tasks with limited compute resources.

 ---

 ## 📂 Project Structure